The Alexandrian

 TRAIL OF CTHULHU – LIMITS OF SANITY

 In Call of Cthulhu, PCs start with a fairly large amount of Sanity and usually lose fairly small quantities in each session of play.
-There’s generally no way to recover lost Sanity, so over the course of a campaign, their Sanity is slowly eroded away by the horrors which they’ve seen, until final the last few points are taken away and they are left permanently mad and broken by their experiences.
+There’s generally no way to recover lost Sanity, so over the course of a campaign, their Sanity is slowly eroded away by the horrors which they’ve seen, until finally the last few points are taken away and they are left permanently mad and broken by their experiences.

 This is very effective at evoking the slow, inexorable destruction of Lovecraftian fiction.
 But, like hit points in D&D, you generally don’t feel actual risk until near the end of the process.
 There are some mitigating factors, but this can easily have the effect of reducing the impact of Sanity losses.